About Us

 Peter joined the team in late 2022 has been engaged as the Conservation Educator for Jumbe zone.
 Peter has vast experience in CBNRM (Community Based Natural Resources Management) and has served as the Vice Board Chairperson and Natural Resources Chairperson for Jumbe Community Resources Board (CRB).
 He has also worked with COMACO (Common Markets for Conservation) as a Lead Farmer.
 He has been attached to Zambia Statistics as an Enumerator and has participated in the 2010 and 2022 Zambian census.

-OTHER STAFF
+SUPPORT STAFF

 Andrew Kamanga